Gmania-digital/Staybnb-Travel-website/README.md

 # Staybnb Travel website
- This is a sample for Travel Website front-end
+ This is a sample for Travel Website front-end.